 Whether it’s your wedding anniversary, their birthday, or even just an ordinary Friday night, why not take a moment to remind your partner how you feel about them?
 Regardless of how long you’ve been married, you should never stop letting your spouse know how much you love and appreciate them.
 One way to do just that is by presenting them with a romantic poem.

-Print out the love poem that most resonates with you and get it framed as a gift for your partner on their birthday, your anniversary, or a holiday.
+Print out the poem that most resonates with you and get it framed as a gift for your partner on their birthday, your anniversary, or a holiday.

-To give you some inspiration, we rounded up 20 of the most romantic love poems for your spouse.
+For inspiration, we rounded up 20 of the most romantic love poems for your spouse.

-"Echo," by Carol Ann Duffy
+"Echo" by Carol Ann Duffy